With so much of our lives online, we need to know what we can do to keep safe whilst surfing the web!

 The internet is a weird and wonderful place that can provide us with access to tonnes of free inspiration, ideas, knowledge and fun.
 We go online for everything: school, work, university, shopping, gaming, banking, dating… the list is endless!
 With so much of our lives now online, we need to ensure that we know the dangers of the internet and how to keep safe whilst being online.

-Here’s a list of 7 ways that you can be safer online:
+Here are 7 ways that you can be safer online.

 1. Create strong passwords

 Creating and using complex and unique passwords is critical in ensuring that your personal online information is safe.
 Strong passwords include both capital-case and lower-case letter, numbers and special characters.
 A good password will also not be easily guessed by using common patterns (eg. 123456), or parts of your personal information such as your birthday or your address.

 - Using a mix of capital-case and lower-case letters

 - Including numbers

 - Including special characters like a comma, exclamation mark or questions mark

 However, using one strong password for all your accounts is not enough.
 It’s really important to make sure that all your accounts have a different password.
 This is because it’s sadly quite common for hacks, where one data breach can leak your email address and password.
 If you have the same password for everything, then it’s like giving a hacker a key to your online information.
 Most of us don’t like the idea of using multiple passwords, as it makes it hard to remember so why not try using a password manager to help you keep track of and store your passwords for all of your accounts, so you don’t forget them.